 Almost everyone thinks they have Stomach and Spleen deficiency sooner or later.
 They’re probably right what with diet, worry, work and the environment!

 Stomach and Spleen Deficiency?
-I expect you’ll decide you have this after you’ve read this page.
+I expect you’ll decide you have this when you’ve read this page.
 Almost everyone thinks they have the symptoms, sooner or later.
-I’ve just read it through again and pretty well convinced myself that I do!
+I’ve just read it through again and pretty well convinced myself I have it too!

 Short-term, you often know why you get it.